How to Secure A Website? (Complete Website Security Guide)

 What is website security?

-While it is great that you are taking steps to secure your website, it is important to realise that website security is a continuous process.
+While it is great that you are taking steps to secure your website from hackers, it is important to realise that website security is a continuous process.
 Hackers are a creative lot, therefore threats constantly evolve.

 You will see in the article below that a good security plugin will do most of the heavy lifting in terms of malware, but being cautious and vigilant is what clinches website security.